malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 13.50           2.00

 Table: The temperatures at which the spinodal occurs for the crystal structure at both pressures.
-These are obtained from visual inspections of the melting simulations.{#tbl:crystal_spinodal}
+These are obtained from visual inspections of the melting simulations. {#tbl:crystal_spinodal}

 ## Chemical Potential Energy {#sec:chemical_potential}